FIFA Women's World Ranking: Importance of the match

-Ranking schedule
+Schedule

 Rankings are generally published four times a year.
-The next update is scheduled for 11 December 2025.
+The next update is scheduled for 20 October 2026.

+Since 2026, FIFA also releases a 'live ranking' during tournaments and after friendly matches, for comparative purposes only.

 Leaders

 As of the 7 August 2025 rankings release, Spain is the number one ranked team.
 The United States holds the record for the longest consecutive period leading the rankings of nearly 7 years, from March 2008 to December 2014.

-Before the 2023 World Cup, the United States and Germany had been the only two teams to lead the women's rankings, and these two teams also had held the top two spots in all but six releases, when Germany was ranked third (only Norway, Brazil, England and Sweden had reached second during this time).
+Before the 2023 World Cup, the United States and Germany had been the only two teams to lead the women's rankings, and these two teams also had held the top two spots in all but six releases, when Germany was ranked third (only Norway, Brazil, England, and Sweden had reached second during this time).